 - Injury or muscle strain

 Once the source of your neck pain is determined, your physician will attempt to manage your pain and address the condition non-surgically, if possible.
-Heat therapy, pain medication, gentle stretching and exercise are all usually effective treatments for nerve compression caused by C5-C6 spondylosis.
-In the event that your pain persists through several weeks of treatment, contact Laser Spine Institute to learn how one of our minimally invasive procedures may be able to provide you with the pain relief you require.
+Heat therapy, pain medication, gentle stretching and exercise are all usually effective treatments for nerve compression caused by C5–C6 spondylosis.
+In the event that your pain persists through several weeks of conservative treatment, however, contact Laser Spine Institute to learn how one of our minimally invasive procedures may be able to provide you with the pain relief you require.
 Our minimally invasive decompression and minimally invasive stabilization procedures are often the clinically appropriate surgical first choice over traditional open back surgery provide many advantages such as fewer risks and faster recovery times.